 - Showing other indications of poor performance.

-- The Chief Flight Instructor will conduct an Irregular Internal Audit.
+- The Chief Flight Instructor conducting an Irregular Internal Audit

 - Interviews with instructors and other personnel